Leo-Tsang/DS8013DeepLearning/README.md

 One of my electives for my Masters Degree

-This course I started to code on google collab for their GPU/TPU and cloud infrastructure I learned about Tensor Flows, and various Deep learning Algorithims
+This course I started coding in google collab for their GPU/TPU and cloud infrastructure I learned about Tensor Flows, and various Deep learning Algorithims